 Raised beds or containers can also help create the needed depth.

 Remove rocks and clumps to prevent misshapen or forked carrots.
-Shorter varieties, like baby or round carrots, are better for shallow or rocky soil.
-Good drainage is a must, as soggy soil can cause root rot or other diseases.
+Shorter varieties, such as baby or round carrots, are better suited to shallow or rocky soil.
+Good drainage is essential, as soggy soil can lead to root rot or other diseases.

 Removing rocks and clumps